Design Pattern Evangelist Blog

 TDD applies a pressure to create code that is objectively “higher quality.”
 This is irrespective of the talent or experience of the software developer.
 It doesn’t make bad software developers great, but it does make “bad software developers” better and “great software developers” greater. ― David Farley

 Legacy code isn’t the problem.
-It’s all the technical debt in the legacy code that’s the problem. ― Jim Humelsine
+It’s all the cruft and technical debt in the legacy code that’s the problem. ― Jim Humelsine

 Readable/Comprehensible Code